VThalakottoor/PyOR/README.md

 3. Ipympl (Enables using the interactive features of matplotlib) pip install ipympl

+4. Jax
+	- If you do not have a GPU or you only want CPU: pip install --upgrade "jax[cpu]" diffrax
+	- If you have an NVIDIA GPU and want full acceleration (Cuda 12): pip install --upgrade "jax[cuda12]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html

+5. Diffrax
+	pip install diffrax

 ## Prerequisite
 1. Basic knowledge of Python (Scipy, Numpy) and Object-oriented programming